NVIDIA/aistore/docs/checksum.md

 2. xxhash is the system-default checksum.

-3. user can override the system default on a bucket level, by setting checksum=none.
+3. user can override the system default on a bucket level by setting checksum=none.

-4. bucket (re)configuration can be done at any time.
+4. bucket (re)configuration can be done anytime.
 Bucket's checksumming option can be changed from xxhash to none and back, potentially multiple times and with no limitations.

 5. an object with a bad checksum cannot be retrieved (via GET) and cannot be replicated or migrated.
 Corrupted objects get eventually removed from the system.